 The fact that he also included the synodal letter was probably not only due to his meticulousness.
 Jacob had a particular interest in Greek names, which he noted next to the Syriac translation - and the Antiochian Synodal Letter offered enough names, namely more than 60!
 This philological interest has been preserved in the manuscript Mardin, Church of the 40 Martyrs, Orth.
 309, where the Greek forms of the names are noted in the margin.

-In the following decades, a copy of Jacob's collection travelled a good 200 kilometres east to a mountainous region in what is now south-eastern Turkey, where it was copied several times.
+Over the following decades, a copy of Jacob's collection travelled a good 200 kilometres east to a mountainous region in what is now south-eastern Turkey, where it was copied several times.
 The entire manuscript tradition of the text depends on this.
 It is therefore thanks to Jacob's scholarly interest and the scribes in Tur Abdin that we still know the original Greek synodal letter today in Syriac translation.
-Conversely, however, this also means that recourse to the original form of the text is only
+Conversely, however, this also means that recourse to the original form of the text is only approximately possible.

 3 Antioch around 450: distorted history